 Francis Derwent Wood

-Following his studies, Wood worked under the sculptors Alphonse Legros and Sir Thomas Brock and in 1895 he achieved the RA’s Gold medal with his bronze group Daedalus and Icarus, which is now exhibited at the Bristol Art Museum and Gallery.
-Wood would go on to become a founding member of the Royal Society of British sculptors and a leading figure in the English New Sculpture Movement of the late 19th and early 20th Century.
+Following his studies, Derwent-Wood worked under the sculptors Alphonse Legros and Sir Thomas Brock and in 1895 he achieved the RA’s Gold medal with his bronze group Daedalus and Icarus, which is now exhibited at the Bristol Art Museum and Gallery.
+Derwent-Wood would go on to become a founding member of the Royal Society of British Sculptors and a leading figure in the English New Sculpture Movement of the late 19th and early 20th Century.

 In 1914, at the onset of World War I, Derwent-Wood was already 41 and too old to enlist.
 Instead, the sculptor began volunteering at hospitals that specialised in treating wounded soldiers, developing a new technique for sculpting portrait masks for those soldiers who had facial wounds.
 These masks were cast in copper and hand finished in enamel flesh toned paint by Derwent-Wood to give an accurate likeness of the wounded soldier.